bstraa/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-I installed Python 2 because you can still use much of Python 3 code and Python 2 is still more universally used.
-I wanted to make sure to understand the new changes to Python 3 without having to sacrifice knowledge of Python 2.
+I decided to install Python 2 because it provides the opportunity to learn both simultaneously.
+I'll mostly be using syntax for Python 2; however, I will use the newer Python 3 syntax for things that will certainly be implemented in the future.
+I think it is important to know both -as not every system will be updated to Python 3 immediately.
+However, eventually it will.

 You can check the version by typing 'python --version' in the terminal.

 ---